CroodSolutions/CTRL-ESC-HOST/4 - Specific Escape Scenarios/Win11 Attended Access Net-Event Viewer-Parallels/README.md

 ## Changes Since Last Testing Performed
 The first observation is that John Hammond found many flaws, in his excellent videos on escaping Unattended Access, three years ago.
 I have tried many of those tricks today, and quite a bit has been fixed.
 Moreover, even since my most recent testing before hacker summer camp, many things have improved:

-•	File system access via downloads not as useful (although you can still reach files via file:///C:/ syntax).
+•	File system access via downloads not as useful (although you can still reach files via file:///C:/ syntax in an unlocked browser).
+Browsers can be unlocked by clicking a web link from Settings.
 •	The ability to enter app settings and “Modify” an MSI has been removed (only uninstall option).

 ## Resources